 International Women's Year will probably not be a year the women of Japan will want to remember.

-International Women's Year will probably not be a year the women of Japan will want to remember.
+Background: International Women's Year will probably not be a year the women of Japan will want to remember.
 Because of the economic recession gripping the country, even women University graduates are struggling to find jobs -- and next year's prospects are equally bleak.

 Worse still, unemployment is a double-edged blow to Japanese women, for the country's rigid social structure makes it difficult for a girl to meet a prospective husband outside her place of work.
 International Women's Year may thus see fewer marriages as well as fewer jobs for women.